lucatacconi/crunz-ui/README.md

 ## System Requirements

 * Linux OS
-* Web server with URL rewriting
-* PHP 7.1.3 or newer
+* Apache and PHP 7.1.3 or newer
 * Composer